material-components/material-components-ios/contributing/releasing.md

    [GitHub list of releases](https://github.com/material-components/material-components-ios/releases), click on "Draft a new release".
 1. Tag the release "vX.Y.Z".
-1. Select the master branch.
+1. Select the stable branch.
 1. Title the release "Release X.Y.Z".
-1. In the body of the release notes, paste the text from [CHANGELOG.md](https://github.com/material-components/material-components-ios/blob/master/CHANGELOG.md) for this release.
+1. In the body of the release notes, paste the text from [CHANGELOG.md](https://github.com/material-components/material-components-ios/blob/stable/CHANGELOG.md) for this release.
 1. Publish the release.

 ### Fix clients